Opening Summer 2027 — Campus In Development

 Brotherhood

 Two chairs on a dock at dawn.
 Morning mist on the water.
 Canoes pulled up on the bank.
 Lanterns still burning from the night before.
-This is The Water — Brotherhood station.
+This is The Water's Edge — Brotherhood station.

 Men were not built to do this alone.
 Side by side is how men speak what they cannot say face to face.
-The dock is where that happens.
-If the property has no water feature, The Water becomes The Porch — covered, side by side, same intention.
+The water's edge is where that happens.
+If the property has no water feature, The Water's Edge becomes The Porch — covered, side by side, same intention.

 "Two are better than one, because they have a good return for their labor." — Ecclesiastes 4:9